wwbrannon/sqlscore/cran-comments.md

 * win-builder (R-release and R-devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs. win-builder produced the following NOTE:

-While testing locally with the new versions of dbplyr/dplyr, there was the following NOTE:

-checking dependencies in R code ...
+* checking CRAN incoming feasibility ...
 NOTE
-Missing or unexported objects:
-  ‘dplyr::build_sql’ ‘dplyr::translate_sql’

-A similar NOTE occurs if using dplyr 0.5.0.
-Both are unavoidable, because they occur in backward-compatibility code that wraps around the change in API from dplyr 0.5.0 to the current API.
+Maintainer: 'William Brannon <wwbrannon@email.wm.edu>'

+Possibly mis-spelled words in DESCRIPTION:
+  SQL (4:33, 5:48, 7:16)

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.